The Oranda goldfish is one of the world’s most popular and recognizable breeds of fancy goldfish.

 Tank Size and Shape

-The Oranda goldfish needs at least 10 gallons of water to give them enough space to swim around, although most owners would tend to recommend starting with a tank that allows a minimum of 20 or even 30 gallons, and then to increase this by 10 gallons every time you add a new Oranda to your aquarium.
+They needs at least 10 gallons of water to give them enough space to swim around, although most owners would tend to recommend starting with a tank that allows a minimum of 30 gallons, and then to increase this by 10 gallons for each additional fish from there.

-When you’re thinking about shape, you need to try to get the largest possible surface area to lower the risk of there not being enough oxygen in your tank.
+When you’re thinking about shape, you need to try to get the largest possible surface area to lower the risk of there not being enough oxygen in your tank, and to give them nice horizontal swim space.

 Consider the size and shape you have available in your home to place your tank in and work out the biggest surface area you can fit from there.